What Is A Gatekeeper In Business?

-Reaching an important decision maker directly is always a challenge.
-They usually have people employed to take their calls to filter out sales reps and anyone else not deemed to be directly important.
-These are the Gatekeepers.
+Gatekeepers can make reaching an important decision-maker directly a formidable challenge.
+They are usually employed to take calls so they can filter out sales reps and anyone else not deemed to be directly important.
 Your sales success depends on knowing how to get past the gatekeeper.

 You should never flog a dead horse, as the saying goes.

-The gatekeeper’s job isn’t to stop everyone getting to the decision maker.
+The gatekeeper’s job isn’t to stop everyone from getting to the decision-maker.
 Part of their job is to ensure that the right people get seamlessly easy access.
 If you are not one of the ‘right people,’ then the second part of the gatekeeper’s job kicks in – making sure the wrong people are kept out.

 There are a number of ways that might get you past the gatekeeper.
 You may need to be a little bit devious and think outside the box, though.
-Let’s examine seven ways that have the potential to get you past the gatekeeper to access with the decision maker.
+Let’s examine seven ways that have the potential to get you past the gatekeeper to access the decision-maker.

 1. The gatekeeper is just a person, after all.

 You can set yourself up frustration in blocked cold calls and rejected prospecting approaches by thinking you necessarily have to train yourself on how to overcome gatekeeper.
 Getting through to the decision-maker can be as easy as being courteous in your approach.

 The gatekeeper will respond to the same kinds of things that most people do.
 Befriend the gatekeeper.
 They will respond to a friendly approach much better than a demanding one.

 Here’s a great resource to help you get into the mind of many gatekeepers:

 Try to establish a rapport with the gatekeeper.
 Start by using the gatekeeper’s name.
 Make it personal.
 Be polite, respectful, and honest, as well as friendly, and you will greatly increase your chances of getting access.